 Making friends living on an Acute psychiatric ward

-I remember my first meeting with a mental health charity to collaborate and co-facilitate an anti- Stigma workshop/group that This is what I have been wanting to do for some time and here I am achieving my dreams.
-When I was back -institutionalized in an Acute ward with Anorexia and Bipolar in 2005.
-I think that personality trait to help others and organize groups has always been in me.
+I remember my first meeting with a mental health charity to collaborate and co-facilitate an anti- Stigma workshop/group.
+This is what I have been wanting to do for some time and here I am achieving my dreams.
+When I was back -institutionalised in an Acute ward with Anorexia and Bipolar in 2005.
+I think that the personality trait of helping others and organising groups has always been in me.

 I always refused bed rest and focused my time on doing things like raffles to raise money for a charity shop connected to the Retreat,in York.
 I ended up raising over £100 in a matter of days with a BMI of 14.5. so about 41 kilograms. , 90 pounds – I’m nearly 5.8.